Fanny Price: Portsmouth

-"Home" is one of several major themes in the novel.
 Sir Thomas sends Fanny back to her family in Portsmouth so that she can better understand the benefits of what he believes to be an ideal match.
 Fanny anticipates this visit with excitement but soon realises that her memories of Portsmouth have been greatly idealised.
 In a conversation with Mary the previous autumn, Fanny had ruminated on the mystery and unpredictability of memory.
 Now, surrounded by the chaos of the Price household, she longs to return to Mansfield, her memories again transformed.

 Change in Fanny's character is most marked during her three months exposure to Portsmouth life.
 As she reassesses her own abilities, she realises she is capable of seeing and judging correctly, of giving, and of being positively useful.
 Symbolically a descent into hell, Portsmouth life becomes an opportunity for change and growth.
 One Saturday morning, nearly four weeks after her arrival, Fanny receives an unexpected visit from Henry.
-He treats her chaotic family with respect; his love for her is apparently constant.
-While still refusing Henry, she begins to think about him a little more favourably; while Fanny has seen some seemingly positive change in his character, she hasn't seen enough to feel that it will be permanent or enough to revise her previous opinion of him, which later proves to be valid.
+He treats her chaotic family with apparent respect; his love for her seems constant.
+While still refusing Henry, she begins to think about him a little more favourably; while Fanny has seen some seemingly positive change in his character, she has not seen enough to feel that it will be permanent or enough to revise her previous opinion of him, which later proves to be valid.

-Some time later, however, Mr Price, reads in his borrowed newspaper that Henry and Maria have eloped.
-Fanny learns more detail from letters sent by Mary and later Edmund: Henry has fulfilled her worst fears about him.
-Fanny is eventually brought back by Edmund to a traumatised Mansfield.
-She alone has the experience and inner strength to survive the trauma and becomes chief support to the family.
+Some time later however, Mr Price, reads in his borrowed newspaper that Henry and Maria have eloped.
+Fanny learns more from letters sent by Mary and later Edmund: Henry has fulfilled her worst fears about him.
+Fanny is eventually brought back by Edmund to a traumatised Mansfield Park.
+She has the experience and inner strength to weather the trauma and becomes chief support to the family.
 She is welcomed as comforter to Aunt Bertram, listener to Edmund in his disappointed assessment of Mary, and increasingly as a special friend to Sir Thomas.

 Susan Morgan says that Fanny, though a flawed heroine, possesses "the energy, open to us all, to struggle against selfishness, toward self-knowledge and that generosity of mind which should illuminate our view of the people around us."
 Fanny's principal virtue is that of 'growing worth', her ability to understand the world around her, to use her reason, to care about others, to change yet remain true to herself.